flimflam-austin/hugo-cms-test/content/quick_reads/20180426-18-04-25-golden-state-murderer/index.md

       we don’t know specifics or how they got a “break” in the cold case.

-      “The probability of the DNA profiles of two unrelated individuals matching is onA average less than 1 in 1 billion.”A _National Geographic_
+      “The probability of the DNA profiles of two unrelated individuals matching is onA average less than 1 in 1 billion.”A_National Geographic_
     _key: card-4-c96db3a1-6abb-453a-8536-68bac6592a3c
   - order: 4
+    useCheckmark: true
     body: >-
       A ski mask won’t help you now.- line from Michelle NcNamara's book.
 Her then-husband, a well-known comedian, said shortly after her death: She was